-Angry viewers have hit out at the Seven Network for what they believe to be “woeful” and “insulting” coverage of the Winter Olympic Games in Pyeongchang.
+Angry viewers have hit out at the Seven Network for what they believe to be “woeful” and “insulting” coverage of the Winter Olympics in Pyeongchang.

 Seven’s penchant for showing regular replays has viewers particularly aggrieved, with social media flooded with complaints about Monday evening’s programming.